By Nicholas Brown – Follow me on Twitter.

-QuickSwap — a decentralized finance product, is a fork of the popular Uniswap decentralized exchange (DEX), except it runs on the Matic Network.
-Running on a Layer 2 scaling solution like Matic enables it to achieve low fees and complete trades in a matter of seconds (even if Ethereum is congested).
+QuickSwap — a decentralized finance product, is a fork of the popular Uniswap decentralized exchange (DEX), except it runs on the Polygon network (formerly Matic Network).
+Running on a Layer 2 scaling solution like Polygon enables it to achieve low fees and complete trades in a matter of seconds (even if Ethereum is congested).
 Polygon runs atop the Ethereum network.

 Prerequisites For The QuickSwap Tutorial

-The first step to learning how to use QuickSwap is to familiarize yourself with the network it runs on — the Matic Mainnet.
-In order to use the Matic Mainnet, you need to first purchase MATIC tokens, and then deposit them to the Matic Mainnet using the Matic web wallet.
+The first step to learning how to use QuickSwap is to familiarize yourself with the network it runs on — the Polygon Mainnet.
+In order to use the Polygon Mainnet, you need to first purchase MATIC tokens, and then deposit them to the Matic Mainnet using the Matic web wallet.
 Go to https://wallet.matic.network/ and click the ‘Wallet’ tab so you’ll see the following screen:

 Select the ‘Matic Wallet’ tab and click ‘Deposit’ where you see the mouse pointer on the left side of the screen.
 In the resulting dialog, enter the amount of MATIC you’d like to deposit to the Mainnet and click ‘Deposit to Matic Network’.